 As the group comes together at the edge of a coulee, a clipboard appears and, one-by-one, the participants share what they have observed.
 Today is an exercise in speaking a common language – science.

 Other areas like prairie dog town expansion and restoring streams and habitat are subject to factors like consistent funding, time commitments, and finding interested researchers.
-At 274,000 acres and growing, the Reserve can be an intimidating laboratory for data collection.
+At 274,000 acres and growing, the prairie can be an intimidating laboratory for data collection.

-Each year, our Reserve staff, in conjunction with a variety of partners and experts, will rate the Reserve's proper-ties using the Freese Scale.
+Each year our staff, in conjunction with a variety of partners and experts, will rate the prairie's proper-ties using the Freese Scale.
 Traveling by foot, horseback and vehicles, this hardy group of specialists will agree on a score for each of our management units.
 These ratings will be recorded and retained for annual comparisons.
 Armed with this information, our managers can then decide what approaches in management could lead us to an improved score for each of the units and communicate these needs to our partners.

 On this fall morning, the group is giving the scale its first field test.
 Lively discussion, clarification, and negotiation echo across this part of the Sun Prairie unit as marks are made on the clipboard.
-One thing is evident as the hikers continue across the prairie: the Freese Scale presents endless opportunities to improve and preserve the biodiversity of American Prairie Reserve.
+One thing is evident as the hikers continue across the prairie: the Freese Scale presents endless opportunities to improve and preserve the biodiversity of American Prairie.

 This new common language will not only align us with like-minded organizations and agencies, but it will also enable us to better demonstrate our successes to donors like you.
 In time, we hope that the scale will be applied to grasslands around the world.